bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/osxvalue.md

 Strips off any trailing null from an osxvalue, returning a proper string from the dictionary.Note: In Version 6.0.9.54, the plural inspector is misspelled as csrings.

+# data of &lt;osxvalue&gt; : binary_string

+No documentation exists.

 # data of &lt;osxvalue&gt; : string

 Casts the specified osxvalue to a string.